 Follow your own parenting instincts when:

-- Your child defies the conventional wisdom.
 It doesn’t matter if all the children in your family have traditionally started preschool at age four.
-If you notice that your child loves the structure of a group learning environment at age three—go for it.
-Similarly, if you were spanked as a child (and it was effective), but you find that this type of correction makes things worse, rather than better, for your child—try something else.
+If you notice that your child loves the structure of a group learning environment at age three, go for it.
+Similarly, if you were spanked as a kid, but you find that this type of correction makes things worse rather than better for your child, try something else.
 Every child has unique strengths and weaknesses, and good parents are flexible enough to address them in a way that works.

-- When professionals feel strongly.
 There are certain rules of childcare upon which pediatricians are in full agreement.
-One example would be the necessity of putting your baby to bed on his back to lessen the risk of SIDS.
-We’re not saying that the medical community never gets it wrong, but their advice is based upon a great deal of data and experience.
+One example would be the necessity of putting babies to bed on their backs to lessen the risk of SIDS.
+We’re not saying the medical community never gets it wrong, but their advice is based upon a great deal of data and experience.
 Before you ignore their warnings and go your own way, think long and hard.

 Your way is not working.